What is Hypertension?

 What is Mild Preeclampsia?

-Mild preeclampsia can be dangerous, as well as there are no symptoms besides the blood pressure increase.
-Chances of mild preeclampsia happening to you increase with high blood pressure before getting pregnant.
+Mild preeclampsia can also be dangerous, as there are no symptoms aside from increased blood pressure.
+Your chances of developing mild preeclampsia increase with high blood pressure before getting pregnant.
 At NJ Perinatal Associates, we will keep a log of your blood pressure to track whether you are at risk for mild preeclampsia.
-We will help put you on a correct diet that will help your blood pressure decrease.
-Exercising is also extremely important as a health pregnancy rate decrease the chances of mild preeclampsia occurring.
+We will suggest a diet to decrease your blood pressure, as well as make other lifestyle recommendations.
+Exercising is extremely important, as a healthy pregnancy decreases the chances of mild preeclampsia occurring.